KonradIT/gopro-upload/setup.md

 ####Next...
 * Install the [hack](autoexec.ash).
 Check [this](https://vimeo.com/91791285) and [this](http://git.io/P76lMQ)

-The hack will take a picture every 2 minutes.
+The hack will take a picture every 1 minute.
 To ensure correct upload.

 ###Settings for your computer (using linux)
 * Install wget ```sudo apt-get install wget```